ParAlg/blellochfest/index.md

 <b>Abstract:</b>
 Lenore will say some words about the NSF ALADDIN Center which she co-directed with Guy.
 Then Lenore and Manuel will say some words about what they have been working on for the past several years.

+<b>Parallel Batch-Dynamic Graph Algorithms</b>
+<em>([Julian Shun][julian])</em>

+<b>Abstract:</b> As many real-world graphs change rapidly, it is crucial to design dynamic algorithms that efficiently maintain graph statistics upon updates, since the cost of re-computation from scratch can be prohibitive.
+Furthermore, due to the high frequency of updates, we can improve performance by using parallelism to process batches of updates at a time.
+We will present some of our research on designing parallel batch-dynamic graph algorithms to address these needs.
+Our research is inspired by Guy’s pioneering work on formalizing the batch-dynamic setting and designing efficient algorithms in it.

 <b>Parallel Hierarchical Agglomerative Graph Clustering</b> <em>([Laxman Dhulipala][laxman])</em>